TivenTux/mumble-ai-bot/README.md

 ## Mumble AI Bot
 Mumble bot with speech synthesizer that uses openAI or self hosted LLM

-If you have issues with the speech synthesizer voice, please check your conf files under /etc/speech-dispatcher Some discord functions are planned for the future so please create a discord app, and get the bot's token here: https://discord.com/developers/applications
+If you have issues with the speech synthesizer voice, please check your conf files under /etc/speech-dispatcher

 Set ENV variables: